Understanding the Different Types of Engine Oil

 There are up and downsides to this.
 The biggest upside: cost.
 Conventional oil is an extremely budget-friendly option for keeping your engine protected and your car running smoothly.
 It’s also fairly effective—there aren’t really any bad motor oils on the market these days; as long as you get the right weight and quantity, you can expect reasonable performance.
 However, their downsides are greater than other types.
 Because of the naturally-occurring materials, they tend to be less refined.
 They also offer a lower degree of protection than other types as well.

-Full-synthetic motor contain no natural materials; they are manufactured entirely in a factory.
+Synthetic motor oil is manufactured entirely in a factory, or lab.
 Because of this, they tend to be far more consistent; it’s easier to control manufacturing processes when all of your materials are held to much more stringent standards.
-Thus, these oils are more refined, provide better protection, and are overall better for your engine
+Thus, these oils are more refined, and are overall better for your engine